The-Dead-Programmers-Society/playful-music-experience-ihorsteam/assignmentreadme.md

 ## Description of the project
 I wanted to create something interactive for a user and I decided to create a hung drum with buttons to "play" it with user's mouse.
 I also added buttons with effects and a slider to it more fun and interesting to play.
 ## Instructions for use
+User can press buttons which are located on the drum to make sounds.
+They also can record them, use the BPM slider, and use buttons with special effects which are located on the sides of the instrument to create their own music.
 ## How it works
+The H
 ## List of classes/assets in the project and whether made yourself or modified or if its from a source, please give the reference

 | Class/asset | Source |